buildbarn/bb-clientd/README.md

 `bazel-out/`.
 Though this speeds up builds significantly, there are two
 disadvantages:

 - You can no longer access output files.
-This may not be an issue if you only want to know whether a build succeeds (e.g., CI presubmit checks), it cannot be used universally.
+This may be acceptable if you only want to know whether a build succeeds (e.g., CI presubmit checks), but it cannot be used universally.
 - It doesn't provide fast incremental builds.
-For each of the files that is normally downloaded, Bazel creates a reference to the remote instance of the file.
+For each of the files that is normally downloaded, Bazel creates an in-memory reference to the remote instance of the file.
 This information is discarded at the end of the build, meaning that Bazel can't continue where it left off.

 To solve these issues, bb\_clientd implements a gRPC API named the Remote Output Service.
 Bazel can use this API to store the entire `bazel-out/` directory inside the FUSE file system.
-Every time Bazel needs to download a file from the Remote Execution, it calls into a `BatchCreate()` gRPC method. bb\_clientd implements this method by creating lazy-loading files, just like the ones in the "cas" directory.
+Every time Bazel needs to download a file from the Remote Execution service, it calls into a `BatchCreate()` gRPC method. bb\_clientd implements this method by creating lazy-loading files, just like the ones in the "cas" directory.
 This means that you can enjoy the performance improvements of "Remote Builds without the Bytes", but not with the restrictions that it currently imposes.

 The Remote Output Service can be used by building a copy of Bazel that